royalvald/AES-Cry-Decry-Csharp/README.md

-# AES Cryption and Decryption in File's decryption with language for C#
+# AES Encryption and Decryption in File's encryption with language for C#